sgtpepperpt/BISEN/README.md

 ## Tips
-**Note:** config flags may be set-up in the Test Makefile.
+**Note:** config flags may be set-up as cmake compiler flags.

--DVERBOSE enables verbose output; -DLOCALTEST enables an SGX simulation by running the generated _./main_.
+* -DVERBOSE enables verbose output

+* -DLOCALTEST enables a SGX simulation by running the Iee module outside of SGX (no SGX support required).

 # TODO Legacy README below, needs revising